jzhoulon/RFC-review/pluggable2.md

    * class `PluggableDeviceContext`: a wrapper of pluggable device specific context that can be passed to OpKernels.
 * Set 2: `PluggableDevicePlatform` related classes
    * class `PluggableDevicePlatform`: PluggableDevice-specific platform, its platform name is "PluggableDevice", it contains a C struct: SE_Platform* platform_ which is its internal implementation and as the C interface registered by device plugin.
-   * class `PluggableDeviceExecutor`: PluggableDevice-platform implementation of the platform-agnostic StreamExecutorInterface, it contains C structs: SE_StreamExecutor* executor_ and SE_Device* device_ whose member can be accessed in both Tensorflow proper and device plugins.
+   * class `PluggableDeviceExecutor`: PluggableDevice-platform implementation of the platform-agnostic StreamExecutorInterface, it contains C structs: SE_StreamExecutor* executor_ and SE_Device* device_ whose member can be accessed in both TensorFlow proper and device plugins.
    * class `PluggableDeviceStream`: wraps a StreamHandle in order to satisfy the platform-independent StreamInterface.
-It returns SE_Stream which is treated as an opaque type to Tensorflow,  whose structure is created by the device plugin.
+It returns SE_Stream which is treated as an opaque type to TensorFlow,  whose structure is created by the device plugin.
    * class `PluggableDeviceTimer`: wraps an opaque handle: SE_Timer to satisfy the platform-independent TimerInterface.
    * class `PluggableDeviceEvent`: wraps an opaque handle: SE_Event to satisfy the platform-independent EventInterface.

-**Plugin**
+**Tensorflow Plugin**

-Plugin authors need to provide those C functions defined in StreamExecutor C API .
+Plugin authors need to provide those C functions implementation defined in StreamExecutor C API .
-*  `SE_StreamExecutor` is defined as struct in the C API, both sides(Tensorflow proper and plugins) can access its members.
+*  `SE_StreamExecutor` is defined as struct in the C API, both sides(TensorFlow proper and plugins) can access its members.
 Plugin creates the SE_StreamExecutor and registers its C API implementations to the SE_StreamExecutor.
 ```cpp
    SE_StreamExecutor* create_stream_executor() {
      SE_StreamExecutor* se_nfs = new SE_StreamExecutor();